Rushmello369/Maximum-Power-Point-Tracking-Control-for-a-Solar-Photovoltaic-System-Simulink-Simulation/README.md

 ## Objectives

-This project aims to design and implement an MPPT (Maximum Power Point Tracking) algorithm to optimize the power output of a solar photovoltaic (PV) system under varying environmental conditions.
-A DC-DC boost converter is modeled to interface the PV array with a load, and real-time MPPT ensures maximum efficiency.
+This project aims to design and implement an MPPT (Maximum Power Point Tracking) algorithm from scratch to optimize the power output of a solar photovoltaic (PV) system under varying environmental conditions, and learn essential engineering skillset along the way.

 ## Folder Structure
 /MPPT-Solar-Simulation